dagger/dagger/docs/guides/programming.md

 5\.
-Extend your plan with relay definitions from [Dagger Universe](https://github.com/dagger/dagger/tree/main/stdlib), an encyclopedia of cue packages curated by the Dagger community.
+Extend your plan with relay definitions from [Dagger Universe](https://github.com/dagger/dagger/tree/main/stdlib), an encyclopedia of Cue packages curated by the Dagger community.

 6\.
 If you can't find the relay you need in the Universe, you can simply create your own.